Evaluations of performance assessments

 Voluntary

-Lecturers can of course have their performance assessments evaluated on a voluntary basis.
+Lecturers can have their performance assessments evaluated on a voluntary basis.

 CONTENT

-The standardized questionnaire for the evaluation of exams (oral and written performance assessments) is based on the Good Teaching Model and covers the following topics:
+The standardized questionnaire for the evaluation of performance assessments (oral and written exams) is based on the Good Teaching Model and covers the following dimensions:

 • constructive alignment (How well matched were the course content, the teaching methods and the exam?) (questions 2.1-2.5),